SquareProtonOrg/debugchannel-tail-client/README.md

 A simple command line tool that can tail multiple files and publish the output to debugchannels.
 This can be used for tailing mysql slow queries log, apache error logs or infact any log file which is related to your software development.

 Install
 =======
-Execute the install.sh script (as root) which will add dctail to /usr/local/bin/ and generate config file /etc/debugchannel/dctail.conf.
+Execute the install.sh script (as root) which will add dctail to /usr/local/bin/ and generates a configuration file /etc/debugchannel/dctail.conf.

 Configuration